Last Modified: April 7, 2020

 10. Parties to this DPA

 a.
 Permitted Affiliates.
-By signing the Agreement, Customer enters into this DPA on behalf of itself and, to the extent required under applicable Data Protection Laws, in the name and on behalf of its Permitted Affiliates, thereby establishing a separate DPA between HubSpot and each such Permitted Affiliate subject to the Agreement and Sections 9 and 10 and this DPA.
+By signing the Agreement, Customer enters into this DPA on behalf of itself and, to the extent required under applicable Data Protection Laws, in the name and on behalf of its Permitted Affiliates, thereby establishing a separate DPA between HubSpot and each such Permitted Affiliate subject to the Agreement and Sections 9 and 10 of this DPA.
 Each Permitted Affiliate agrees to be bound by the obligations under this DPA and, to the extent applicable, the Agreement.
 For the purposes of this DPA only, and except where indicated otherwise, the term “Customer” shall include Customer and such Permitted Affiliates.

 b.
 Authorization.
 The legal entity agreeing to this DPA as Customer represents that it is authorized to agree to and enter into this DPA for and on behalf of itself and, as applicable, each of its Permitted Affiliates.

 c.
 Remedies.
 Except where applicable Data Protection Laws require a Permitted Affiliate to exercise a right or seek any remedy under this DPA against HubSpot directly by itself, the parties agree that (i) solely the Customer entity that is the contracting party to the Agreement shall exercise any right or seek any remedy any Permitted Affiliate may have under this DPA on behalf of its Affiliates, and (ii) the Customer entity that is the contracting party to the Agreement shall exercise any such rights under this DPA not separately for each Permitted Affiliate individually but in a combined manner for itself and all of its Permitted Affiliates together.
-The Customer entity that is the contracting entity is responsible for coordinating all communication with HubSpot under the DPA and be entitled to make and receive any communication related to this DPA on behalf of its Permitted Affiliates.
+The Customer entity that is the contracting entity is responsible for coordinating all communication with HubSpot under the DPA and shall be entitled to make and receive any communication related to this DPA on behalf of its Permitted Affiliates.

 d.
 Other rights.
 The parties agree that Customer shall, when reviewing HubSpot's compliance with this DPA pursuant to Section 7(g) (Demonstration of Compliance), take all reasonable measures to limit any impact on Hubspot and its Affiliates by combining several audit requests carried out on behalf of the Customer entity that is the contracting party to the Agreement and all of its Permitted Affiliates in one single audit.